Generic selectors

 Ich (White Spot Disease)

-Ich is the most common parasitic disease in freshwater aquariums, and dwarf cichlids are susceptible, particularly when stressed by temperature fluctuations or new tank introductions.
-White spots across the body and fins, flashing behavior, and clamped fins are the telltale signs.
-The standard heat treatment (gradually raising temperature to 86°F / 30°C for 10 to 14 days) is effective.
-Use medications at reduced doses, as dwarf cichlids and their soft-water environments can be sensitive to full-strength treatments.
+Dwarf cichlids are susceptible to ich, particularly after temperature fluctuations or introductions from quarantine.
+White spots on body and fins, flashing behavior, clamped fins are the indicators.
+The heat treatment (gradually raising to 86°F / 30°C for 10–14 days) is effective.
+Use medications at reduced doses, these soft-water tanks and small fish are more sensitive to full-strength treatments than typical community tanks.

-HITH manifests as small pitting or erosion on the head and lateral line area.
-It’s commonly linked to poor water quality, vitamin deficiencies, and elevated nitrate levels.
-Prevention is far better than treatment with this condition.
-Keep nitrates below 20 ppm, provide a varied diet including vitamin-rich live foods, and maintain consistent water quality.
-Metronidazole can be effective for treatment in early stages.
+Manifests as pitting or erosion on the head and lateral line.
+Linked to poor water quality, elevated nitrates, and vitamin deficiencies.
+Keep nitrates below 20 ppm, provide varied live-food feedings, and maintain consistent water quality.
+Early-stage HITH typically reverses with improved conditions; Metronidazole is effective in more advanced cases.

-Velvet (Piscinoodinium) can be particularly insidious because it’s easy to miss in the early stages.
-It presents as a fine, gold-dusted appearance on the skin, rapid breathing, and lethargy.
+Velvet can be insidious because it’s easy to miss in early stages, it presents as a fine gold-dusted appearance on the skin, rapid breathing, and lethargy.
 It’s more common in warm, soft-water tanks, which unfortunately describes the ideal Blue Panda Apisto setup.
-Dimming the lights and treating with copper-based medications (at reduced doses) is the typical approach.
-Quarantining new fish before adding them to your display tank is the best prevention.
+Dim the lights immediately (velvet requires light to survive) and treat with copper-based medication at reduced doses.
+Quarantining all new fish before adding to an established tank is the best prevention.

 Internal Parasites

-Wild-caught Blue Panda Apistos frequently carry internal parasites that cause wasting, hollow belly, and stringy white feces.
-If you purchase wild-caught specimens, prophylactic deworming during a quarantine period is strongly recommended.
-Even captive-bred fish should be quarantined for at least two weeks before introduction to an established display tank to monitor for any signs of illness.
+Wild-caught specimens frequently carry internal parasites causing wasting, hollow belly, and stringy white feces.
+Prophylactic deworming during a minimum 2-week quarantine period is strongly recommended for any wild-caught fish.
+Even captive-bred specimens should be quarantined before introduction to an established display tank.

 Common Mistakes to Avoid

-- Keeping them in hard water: This species is more sensitive to water hardness than many commonly kept Apistos.
-Hard, alkaline water leads to stress, poor coloration, and failed breeding attempts.
-Invest in RO water if your tap water is hard.
+• Keeping in hard water, This species is more sensitive to water hardness than most commonly kept Apistos; hard, alkaline water produces pale, stressed fish that won’t breed; invest in RO water if your tap is hard

-- Too much water flow: These are still-water fish.
-A filter output blasting across the tank creates chronic stress.
-Diffuse your flow with spray bars, baffles, or sponge filters.
+• Too much water flow, These are still-water fish; a filter blasting across the tank creates chronic stress; diffuse all flow with spray bars, baffles, or sponge filters

-- Overcrowding the bottom level: Loading up on bottom-dwelling species in a Blue Panda tank defeats the purpose.
-Give these fish the substrate territory they need and focus tank mates on the middle and upper water levels.
+• Overcrowding the bottom, Loading up with bottom-dwelling species defeats the purpose of keeping territorial dwarf cichlids; focus tank mates on the middle and upper water levels

-- Bright, unshaded lighting: Direct, harsh lighting makes these fish pale and skittish.
-Always provide shaded retreats and consider tinting the water with tannins for the best color display.
+• Bright, unshaded lighting, Direct harsh lighting makes these fish pale and skittish; shaded retreats and tannin-tinted water are required for the best color display and natural behavior

 Where to Buy